 For Kindergarten, Language Arts emphasizes good speaking and listening habits and reading readiness skills.
 For grades 1-8, our Language Arts program includes literature (reading and comprehension of poetry, short stories and novels), phonics, grammar, spelling, vocabulary studies, creative writing, journalling (once or twice a week), silent reading and read-aloud time.

 Penmanship may also be considered part of Language Arts.
 Cursive writing is begun in the latter part of grade 2 or in grade 3.
-Pens are used in grades 4 and up.
 Neatness is an aim.
-A typing program is taught in Grades 4 through 8 to ensure computer typing proficiency.
+A typing program is taught in Grades 3 through 8 to ensure computer typing proficiency.
 Grade 6-8 students must use the computers for some assignments.

 As grade one students learn their phonics, they also use those skills for spelling.
-Grades 2-8 have lessons, using various different texts and workbooks.
+Grades 4-8 have lessons, using various different texts and workbooks.
 Spelling is related to the curriculum in other subjects.
-Grade 6-8 also may use Wordly Wise as they work on building vocabulary.
+Grade 6-8 also work on building vocabulary.

 The Mathematics program emphasizes knowledge of the basic skills at all levels.
 Continuous reinforcement and drills of addition, subtraction, multiplication and division skills at the lower grade levels provide good building blocks for work at grades 5-8.
 Our Math texts emphasize math teaching from a “problem-solving” point of view.
 Concepts are introduced and reviewed from grade to grade.
 Students learn new skills by making practical and logical applications of those skills previously learned.
 We use “Math Makes Sense” in GR.K-6, and “Math Power” in Gr.
 7 & 8.